csiro-robotics/UPGen/README.md

 # UPGen: a Universal Plant Generator for bridging the species gap
 This repository provides the steps and code to train and deploy deep learning models for image based plant phenotyping.
-It contains the dataset, models and inference code relating to our (Under-review) CVIU Paper: [Scalable learning for bridging the species gap in image-based plant phenotyping](https://arxiv.org/abs/2003.10757).
+It contains the dataset, models and inference code relating to our CVIU Paper: [Scalable learning for bridging the species gap in image-based plant phenotyping](https://www.sciencedirect.com/science/article/abs/pii/S1077314220300746)[(ArXiv)](https://arxiv.org/abs/2003.10757).
 For more information see our [webpage](https://csiro-robotics.github.io/UPGen_Webpage/).

 # Scalable learning for bridging the species gap in image-based plant phenotyping
 If you use the pretrained models, datasets or code presented here please cite:

 ### Paper
 ```
-Ward, D. and Moghadam, P., 2020.
-Scalable learning for bridging the species gap in image-based plant phenotyping, arXiv preprint arXiv:2003.10757
+Ward, D., & Moghadam, P. (2020).
+Scalable learning for bridging the species gap in image-based plant phenotyping.
+Computer Vision and Image Understanding, 103009.
 ```
 ### Paper (bibtex)
 ```
 @article{ward2020scalable,
   title={Scalable learning for bridging the species gap in image-based plant phenotyping},
   author={Ward, Daniel and Moghadam, Peyman},
-  journal={arXiv preprint arXiv:2003.10757},
-  year={2020}
+  journal={Computer Vision and Image Understanding},
+  pages={103009},
+  year={2020},
+  publisher={Elsevier}
 }
 ```